datanav/docs/technical/salesforce-hubspot.rst

      - "string"

-Salesforce Orderitem to Hubspot Lineitem
+Salesforce Orderitem to HubSpot Lineitem
 ----------------------------------------
-Every Salesforce Orderitem will be synchronized with a Hubspot Lineitem.
+Every Salesforce Orderitem will be synchronized with a HubSpot Lineitem.

-Once a link between a Salesforce Orderitem and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Orderitem and a HubSpot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Orderitem and a Hubspot Lineitem:
+The following properties are synchronized between a Salesforce Orderitem and a HubSpot Lineitem:

 .. list-table::
    :header-rows: 1

    * - Salesforce Orderitem Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Quantity
      - properties.quantity
      - N/A